 No Cool Air at All

-Your AC compressor receives electrical power from the relay.
-When the latter starts to fail, the AC will not gain enough power to cool your car.
-Irregular power translates to an ineffective air conditioning system.
-If you notice that your car’s AC is working at some point, but shuts off the next minute, this might be a sign of a failing relay.
+Your AC compressor needs power from the relay to operate; otherwise, the air pressure weakens, and the system will fail to cool air properly.
+If you notice that your car’s AC is working but shuts off without warning the next minute, or if there are instances where it works normally and then blows out warm air a few minutes later, this might be a sign of an a failing relay.

-AC units are vital components of any vehicle, but they’re sure bound to fail sooner or later.
-If you suspect that your air conditioner is beginning to fail, it’s best to have a technician diagnose your system to know the exact source of the problem.
+AC units are vital components of any vehicle, but they may begin to wear down with use.
+If you feel that your air conditioner is beginning to fail, it’s best to have a technician diagnose your system to know the exact source of the problem.